frees-io/frees-rpc-workshop/README.md

 sbt "app/runMain scalaexchange.app.AppRFMClient"
 ```

 The expected result for the things done in this section would be that you will find an `orders.csv` file within your project, which will contain all the orders sent via streaming from the client.
+Pat your back for reaching this point.

 ## What's Next